fortrabbit/docs/12.dev-tips/performance-design.md

 Leverage the power of the cloud: Span your App across multiple services.
 If you need image or video encoding: use an external service for this.
 If you want to send mass mails: use an external service for this.
 Why?
 Because it balances the load of your App and thereby gives it more resources for each individual task it has to perform.

 However, if one of those external service (temporarily) breaks, make sure you can switch it off in seconds!
 You still want your shopping basket to run, if your image transformation has a problem.

-### Scale out, not up

-Up-scaling (bigger boxes) might be simpler, but with out-scaling (more boxes) you can grow nearly limitless.
-To be able to scale out means to be able to run your App across multiple nodes.
-Make sure you don't use local files or APC - or at least use abstraction, as mentioned above, so you can replace them transparently.
-Also, using multiple Nodes to deliver your websites comes with a feature you don't want to miss: high-availability.
-Horizontal scaling is available for [Pro Apps](/app-pro).

 ### Prepare for CDN